bbauska/Coursera-Bootstrap/README.md

 height="2.0571587926509185in"}
 ------------>

-The **business logic layer**, on the other hand, is concerned more about the data, the data validation, the dynamic content processing, and generating the content to be delivered to the user.
+The <b>business logic layer</b>, on the other hand, is concerned more about the data, the data validation, the dynamic content processing, and generating the content to be delivered to the user.

-This is backed up behind the scenes with the **data persistence layer or the data access layer**.
+This is backed up behind the scenes with the <b>data persistence layer or the data access layer</b>.

 <!------------------------------------------------------------------------------------------------>
 <!---------------------------- 06. traditional web development (xx) ------------------------------>